srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     The value is in the format of `<HostStoragePath>:<ModuleStoragePath>`.
 The `<HostStoragePath>` value is the host directory location on the IoT Edge Device.
 The `<ModuleStoragePath>` is the module storage path made available within the container.
 Both of these values must be an absolute path.

+    The `Binds` property can be added to `HostConfig` just below the `PortBindings` property.
+Be sure to seperate the properties with a comma.

-1. The resulting JSON in the **Create Options** box should look similar to the following:
+    The resulting JSON in the **Create Options** box should look similar to the following:

     ```json
     {
         "HostConfig": {
             "PortBindings": {
                 "443/tcp": [
                 {
                     "HostPort": "443"
                 }
                 ],
                 "5671/tcp": [
                 {
                     "HostPort": "5671"
                 }
                 ],
                 "8883/tcp": [
                 {
                     "HostPort": "8883"
                 }
                 ]
             },
             "Binds": [
                 "/etc/iotedge/storage/:/iotedge/storage/"
             ]
         }
     }
     ```

+1. Under **Edge Hub**, locate the **Environment Variables** field.

-1. To finish the update for the change in message storage location, add a new environment variable named **storageFolder** with the value of `/iotedge/storage/` within the **Environment Variables** section.
+    To finish the update for the change in message storage location, you need to add a new environment variable.

+1. Under **Environment Variables**, in the **Name** textbox, enter **storageFolder**

+1. Under **Environment Variables**, in the **Value** textbox, enter **/iotedge/storage/**

-1. Click **Save**.
+1. At the bottom of the blade, click **Save**.

-1. On the **Set modules** pane, click **Review + create**.
+1. On the **Set modules** blade, click **Review + create**.

+1. Take a minute to review the contents of the deployment manifest.

+    Find your updates within the deployment manifest.
+You will need to look under both `$edgeAgent` and `$edgeHub` to find them.

-1. On the **Review + create** step, notice changes made are reflected within the JSON displayed, then click **Create**.
+1. At the bottom of the blade, click **Create**.

-1. Once this change is saved, the **IoT Edge Device** will be notified of the change to the Module configuration and the new settings will be reconfigured on the device accordingly.
+    Once the change is saved, the **IoT Edge Device** will be notified of the change to the Module configuration and the new settings will be reconfigured on the device accordingly.

     Once the changes have been passed to the Azure IoT Edge device, it will restart the **edgeHub** module with the new configuration.

 #### Task 2: Update Directory Permissions

 Before continuing, it is essential to ensure that the user profile for the IoT Edge Hub module has the required read, write, and execute permissions to the **/etc/iotedge/storage/** directory.

-1. Navigate to the **AZ220EdgeVM{YOUR-ID}** IoT Edge virtual machine within the Azure Portal.
+1. On your Azure portal dashboard, click **AZ220EdgeVM{YOUR-ID}**.

+    This should open a blade for your IoT Edge virtual machine, and the Overview pane should be selected.

-1. On the **Overview** pane of the **Virtual machine** blade, click the **Connect** button at the top.
+1. At the top of the **AZ220EdgeVM{YOUR-ID}** blade, click **Connect**, and then click **SSH**.

-1. Within the **Connect to virtual machine** pane, select the **SSH** option, then copy the **Login using VM local account** value.
+1. Under **Connect via SSH with Client**, locate the **4.
+Run the example command below to connect to your VM.** field.

-    This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
+    This is a sample SSH command that will be used to connect to the virtual machine.
+It contains the IP Address for the VM and the Administrator username.
 The command is formatted similar to `ssh username@52.170.205.79`.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+    > **Note**: You will need to remove the `-i <private key path>` portion of this command if it is included in the sample command.

+1. Under **4.
+Run the example command below to connect to your VM.**, to the right of the value, click **Copy to clipboard**.

+    > **Note**: If `-i <private key path>` is included in the sample command above, use a text editor to remove that portion of the command, and copy the updated command into the clipboard.

+1. On the Azure portal toolbar, click **Cloud Shell**.

+    Ensure that the environment is set to **Bash**.

-1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.
+1. At the Cloud Shell command prompt, paste in the `ssh` command from the clipboard, and then press **Enter**.

 1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.

     This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
 The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.

 1. When prompted to enter the password, enter the Administrator password that was entered when the VM was provisioned.

-1. Once connected, the terminal will change to show the name of the Linux VM, similar to the following.
-This tells you which VM you are connected to.
+    Once connected, the terminal prompt will be updated to display the name of the Linux VM that you are connected to.
+For example:

     ```cmd/sh
     username@AZ220EdgeVM{YOUR-ID}:~$